john-h-k/jcc/README.md

 | Debian | ![Debian AArch64](https://github.com/john-h-k/jcc/actions/workflows/debian-aarch64.yml/badge.svg) | WIP |

 Aims:
-* To be a complete C11 compiler with full functionality (WIP)
+* To be a complete C11/C18/C23 compiler with full functionality (WIP)
+* To use zero third-party dependencies or helper tools (no parser generators, assemblers, lexers, etc) other than system linker
 * To follow best practices and have sensible compiler architecture
   * Building the "smallest" C compiler is an explicit non-goal
 * To be useful for learning about compilers
   * Uses proper IRs rather than AST -> ASM
   * Generates machine code, not assembly
   * Builds SSA form and puts values in registers rather than spilling everything
+  * Builds object files and invokes system linker manually (rather than via a compiler or an assembler)
   * Doesn't use hacks (mostly...)

 ## Is it sound?